 The easiest ways to improve your pour-over brews

-First off, you will not say you’ll need a certain pour-over dripper or filter or kettle.
-Those things are fun to experiment with, but none is the key to good coffee!
+First off, you do not need any one particular pour-over dripper or filter or kettle.
+Those things are fun to experiment with, but none is a magical key to good coffee!

 The deliciousness (or lack thereof) comes from how you use them, as we just went over.